sohang3112/machine-learning-practice/MachineLearning_NOTES.md

 # Notes on Machine Learning
 - Supervised - ML learns rel b/w input & label
 - Unsupervised - ML learns rel b/w diff parts of input.
 One application is *clustering*
-- Reinforcement - (involves multiple steps/predictions instead of single) ML takes a few steps, then humans rate it as better/worse than another approach.
-Eg. AlphaGo
+- Reinforcement - (involves multiple steps/predictions instead of single) ML takes a few steps, then humans rate it as better.
-- **Deep Learning = ML with hidden layers**

-ML algos work best with *Independant & Identically Distributed (IID)* variables.
+**ML models have no hidden layers**.
+They work best with *Independant & Identically Distributed (IID)* variables.

 - In training loop, both hyperparameters and model weights are tuned.
 - Train-Test-Validation split is typically 60:20:20.